an-sla/git_hw/README.md

 \* setup.sh wasn't run for the first two exercises ಠ╭╮ಠ, but they are complete

 \* DS_Store was added to .gitignore after the first two exercises through [these instructions](https://gist.github.com/lohenyumnam/2b127b9c3d1435dc12a33613c44e6308)

+\* task 18 could not be completed because of remote repo conflicts between this repo on github and a 'remote' repo in the exercise